Just Flip A Coin!

-Since 2010, Just Flip A Coin is the web’s fastest and easiest to use coin toss simulator.
-Simply load this page for an instant flip, or click/tap the coin to flip it some more!
-This useful game utilizes code which generates true, random 50/50 results.
+Since 2010, Just Flip A Coin is the web’s original coin toss simulator.
+This fast, easy to use tool utilizes code which generates true, random 50/50 results.
 To play, simply click/tap the coin.
 After you flip, check out your flip number!
 Click/tap the color boxes to choose your favorite color scheme.
 Go ahead, flip to your heart’s content!